BOS - LAX

 Get data-powered insights and trends into flights from Boston to Los Angeles to help you find the cheapest flights, the best time to fly and much more.

-What’s the cheapest day of the week to fly from Boston to Los Angeles?
+What is the cheapest layover airport when flying from Boston to Los Angeles?

-The average price of all round-trip flights from Boston to Los Angeles clicked on KAYAK for each day over the last 12 months.
+Shortest average total travel time for one-stop one-way flights from Boston to Los Angeles via different layover airports, based on KAYAK user data from the last 12 months.

 Good to know